Grab and Go Emergency Binder

 - Auto, Health, Dental, Home, Life, etc: Any insurance you have.
 You want to have a current copy of the policy as well as the correct contact info for the agencies.

-In each 72 Hour kit we also have an updated family photo as well as a filled out Emergency Info Card.
-All of this is grouped together in a ziploc bag in the kits so it can be accessed quickly should we be separated from each other.
+In each 72 Hour kit we have an updated family photo as well as a filled out Emergency Info Card.
+All of this is grouped together in a ziploc bag in the kits so it can be accessed quickly if we get separated from each other.
 Get your Emergency Info Card printable here:

 Just a reminder that since you have just compiled all your most sensitive information, you will want to keep it in a safe place.
-You want it some where that you can grab the information quickly, and keep it updated regularly.
+Keep it somewhere that you can grab the information quickly, and keep it updated regularly.
 Have fun gathering all your info!

 What do you have in your Grab and Go Binder?